-A cashless residential economy is the partial present and the guaranteed FUTURE of India for the below reasons.
+A cashless residential economy is a part present and the guaranteed FUTURE of India for the below reasons.

-People have been showered with great discounts and offers to promote digital transactions by the government.
+People have been showered with great discounts and offer to promote digital transactions by the government.
 For example, in 2016, the government waived service tax on debit and credit card transactions of up to Rs 2,000 in a bid to promote digital transactions.
-Another incentive provided by the government is 0.75% discount on fuel purchases made using either credit/debit cards which means a rebate of 49 paise a litre on petrol and 41 paise on diesel.
-Add to these the cash back offers and discounts offered by mobile wallets like Paytm and the trend is here to stay.
+Another incentive provided by the government is a 0.75% discount on fuel purchases made using either credit/debit cards which means a rebate of 49 paise a liter on petrol and 41 paise on diesel.
+Add to these the cashback offers and discounts offered by mobile wallets like Paytm and the trend is here to stay.

 We all have now or then faced an unaccounted loss of loose change or smaller currency which adds up to be a decent amount.
 Digital economy and cashless transactions will eliminate insignificant losses because of the unavailability of hard cash in the form of coins and smaller currency notes.
 Also if the same amount of cash does not flow back into circulation and people continue to make online transactions, it is also likely to bring down unconscious spending.
 This way you spend a little less and save a little more.

 So cash may no longer be the king for residential societies and the adoption of digital payment solutions is picking up fast among society members.
-This ensures that the digitization trend has invaded to stay forever and cashless residential society is the future.
+This ensures that the digitization trend has invaded to stay forever and a cashless residential society is a future.

 Go Digital with Neighbium!